Al Johnson leaving ECU to return to Wisconsin

-“This decision is very bittersweet for my family and I. We cannot say thank you enough to ECU, the alumni and the Ada community,” Johnson said.
-“Over the last four years, East Central University has become our home.
+“This decision is very bittersweet for my family and I. We can not say thank you enough to ECU, the alumni and the Ada community,” Johnson said in a press release from the East Central University Public Information office.
+“Over the last four years, East Central University has become our home.”

-Johnson was a former three-time All-Big Ten Conference selection during his playing days at Wisconsin.
+Johnson said leaving his players was the toughest part of deciding to head back to the University of Wisconsin, where he was a three-time All-Big Ten Conference selection during his playing days with the Badgers.

+Johnson was part of the Badgers’ coaching staff in 2016 prior to coming to Ada.

-Today, Interim ECU President Dr. Jeffrey Gibson has appointed women’s basketball head coach Matt Cole as interim athletic director and Kris McCullough as the interim head football coach.
+Interim ECU President Dr. Jeffrey Gibson appointed women’s basketball head coach Matt Cole as interim athletic director and Kris McCullough as the interim head football coach according to the ECU release.

+“One thing that makes this decision easier is that I know I am leaving our athletic department and football team in very good hands,” Johnson said.

-“We are very fortunate to have two very capable people to step into these roles,” Gibson said.
-“I have every confidence Coach Cole and Coach McCollough will continue to lead ECU Athletics to success.
+“We are very fortunate to have two very capable people to step into these roles,” said interim ECU President Dr. Jeffrey Gibson.
+“I have every confidence coach Cole and coach McCollough will continue to lead ECU Athletics to success.
 We will miss Coach Johnson and wish him well in this new endeavor.”

 Cole has served as the ECU head women’s basketball coach for eight years, leading the Tigers to post-season play seven times.